-During our tests, we consider the top speed, handling and drive capabilities for performance scoring of remote control cars.
-In these respects, the Volcano EPX is one of the best RC trucks in our review.
+During our tests, we looked at the top speed, handling and drive capabilities for performance scoring of remote control cars.
+In these respects, the Volcano EPX is one of the best RC trucks we tested.
 While features like these aren't the most important for every user, experienced RC enthusiasts will certainly appreciate their value.

 The highest speed we measured for the Volcano was 19 mph, just shy of Redcat Racing's quoted top speed of 20 mph.
 To be fair, we recorded this speed on a brand-new vehicle, and as RC cars break in, they typically run a little faster.
 Once it's broken in, it's possible that yours will run a little faster.